FuckinClown/Bad-Usb-Scripts/README.md

 A collection of the bad usb scripts that I make or like

+if you like this, please star it so I know to add more stuff

 ## Authors
 Anyone else that I take from will be listed here